 Park Mill was very much loved by Kipling and he incorporated it into his 'Puck of Pook's Hill' stories, ‘below the mill dam’ and ‘Sussex', which were written at Bateman's.
 It is believed that there has been a mill on this site since the late 1200s.

 The restoration of the mill

 The mill was subject to a major restoration programme between 1969 and 1975 as it had fallen into a sad state of repair.
 The generator was still there but the turbine casing was split due to it being allowed to freeze-up in the late 1920s.
 At that time an oil-engine driven generator was installed near the battery house to give house lighting until the mains supply came in the early 1930s.

-The mill continued to grind quite happily until last year when the the axle tree started to emit some unfamiliar and worrying noises, so it was decided that after 40 years of service a new one was needed.
-Fund raising for £150,000 was started for this major project which will include improvements to the mill's water supply so that milling can take place more frequently.
+The mill continued to grind quite happily until 2015 when the the axle tree started to emit some unfamiliar and worrying noises, so it was decided that after 40 years of service a new one was needed.
+Fund raising for £150,000 was started for this major project which included improvements to the mill's water supply.

 In August 2016 the old axle tree was removed and a new one was been created by Ian Clark Restorations.
 This new axle was installed in early 2017.
 When you step inside the mill you can see the wonderful craftsmanship that has gone into creating this crucial part of the working machinery of the mill.

 The next step was to start the preparation work around the mill pond and this began in the spring of 2017, shortly after the installation of the axle.
 The narrow access around the pond was quite difficult for the contractors to negotiate and unfortunately during this work damage was caused to the mill pond wall, putting a delay into the restoration programme.

 The pond wall was surveyed and the necessary permissions sought to enable the restoration to be completed.